hyxmartin/Java-Project-TextEditor/README.md

 # Java-Project-TextEditor
-This project builds a Text Editor by Java.
+This project builds a Text Editor by Java with a simply tester.
 To run it:
 1. Please import JUnit library.

-End
+Thank you,
+Martin Hu
+martinhu@cmu.edu